Badcow/Shortcodes/README.md

 Installation
 ------------

 Use [Composer](http://getcomposer.org/).
-That's was all the cool kids use.
+That's what all the cool kids use.

     "require" : { "badcow/shortcodes": "dev-master" }